 $$= 119.43$$

-Thus, NEPSE index for the current period is 119.43 with reference to the base period.
-Similar analogy holds true for calculating the NEPSE index while considering the comprehensive list of companies listed on NEPSE.
+Thus, the NEPSE index for the current period is 119.43, compared to the base period.
+A similar analogy holds for calculating the NEPSE index while considering the comprehensive list of companies on NEPSE.

-For more fundamental concept on how stock price reflects available information, you may read the very famous financial theory – efficient market hypothesis.
+For a more fundamental concept of how stock price reflects available information, you may read the famous financial theory, the efficient market hypothesis.

 Adjustment to Base in Case of New Listing

-In reality, the number of the listed companies keeps on changing.
-Similarly, number of outstanding shares also keeps on changing as the company issues right shares or bonus shares or common shares at the time of capital needs.
-So, how base period’s adjusted market capitalization is calculated in such a dynamic real world?
+In reality, the number of listed companies keeps changing.
+Similarly, the outstanding shares keep changing as the company issues the right, bonus, or common shares when it needs capital.
+So, how is the base period’s adjusted market capitalization calculated in such a dynamic real world?

 The actual practice to adjust the base period’s market capitalization is as follows: